Slite Alternative for Small Businesses | Context Link | Context Link

 Context Link

-Context Link is a virtual version of your business for the AI era.
-Connect the places work happens (Notion, Google Docs, Google Drive, email (Gmail, Outlook, Zoho, Fastmail, IMAP), Basecamp, Monday.com, websites, uploaded files) and Context Link turns them into a living business state.
-Ask source-backed questions from inside ChatGPT, Claude, Gemini, or any MCP-aware agent.
-Observe Lenses on positioning, competitors, customer support pulse, and business activity, kept current by recurring AI deep research, surfacing what's true right now, what changed, and what needs attention.
-Pick a goal for a Lens and work through Suggested Actions to move things forward.
-Under the hood it works like an AI knowledge base and managed RAG workspace, but the promise is bigger than search.
+Context Link gives AI one place to talk to your whole business.
+Connect the places work happens (Notion, Google Docs, Google Drive, email (Gmail, Outlook, Zoho, Fastmail, IMAP), Basecamp, Monday.com, websites, uploaded files) and Context Link keeps them in sync as one connected knowledge base.
+Ask source-backed questions from inside ChatGPT, Claude, Gemini, or any MCP-aware agent, and every answer comes back with citations.
+Save settled decisions as Memories, and every connected AI reads the latest version.
+Under the hood it works like an AI knowledge base and managed RAG workspace, with sources synced every 24 hours.

 Slite is another wiki to maintain.
-Context Link is a virtual version of your business for the AI era.
+Context Link is one place for AI to talk to your business.

 No New Tools